griffingilreath/rehoboam/README.md

 The key idea: all displays, dashboards, and scripts read the same JSON files, so anyone can understand or debug what’s happening without digging into the code.

+## LED Panel & Home Assistant Page

+- **Physical layout:** the 16 LEDs are split into two banks to mirror the rack. `R1–R8` (indices `0–7`) cover the rack’s front row (Ethernet in, Jetson/Teensy controller, Pi-hole, NAS, Mac mini, Wi-Fi, uplink). `S1–S8` (indices `8–15`) cover the smart-home shelf (Hue, Lutron, Ikea, Aqara, Starling, Home Assistant core, Eufy, switch uplink).
+The Teensy firmware simply reads the `index` it receives (`{i,h,a,t}` frames), so you can reshuffle the hardware by editing helper values with zero firmware changes.
+- **HA helpers:** every slot has five helpers (`name`, `ip`, `type`, `ha_availability_entity`, `event_entities`).
+The “Rack Config” Lovelace page (grid view) keeps them organized so you can tap-to-edit from a phone.
+Sample YAML for helpers, grid layout, and validation automations lives in [`docs/home_assistant.md`](docs/home_assistant.md).
+- **Quick tweaks:** change a helper, wait for `config_sync_service` (polls every 30s) to regenerate `led_config.json`, and the collector/state engine/LED encoder will all pivot to the new device automatically.
+- **Bidirectional HA view:** optional `rest` sensors can read `/status` and `/divergence` so the Rack Config page also shows live health right next to the helper controls.
+- **Port presets:** add HA scripts/automations (examples in the doc) to apply a set of helper values for common scenarios (e.g., turning `R5` into “Airport Express” vs “Mac mini”), keeping the physical panel, dashboards, and documentation in sync.

 ### Predictive ML on the Jetson

 The Jetson Nano runs `ml_service`, which watches the same history files the LEDs do and adds a “brain” layer:

 - **Baseline vs live state:** Every canonical snapshot (with context like daypart, weather, occupancy) is appended to `history.json`.
-The ML service compares the latest metrics to rolling baselines and emits a divergence score (`divergence.json`) plus early recommendations (`recommendations.json`).
+The ML service compares the latest metrics to rolling baselines and emits a divergence score (`divergence.json`) plus an embedded `recommendations` array.
 - **Proactive hooks:** If repeated errors occur on the same port, the service can suggest “check power/circuit.”
 If rain is expected but blinds didn’t close, it can suggest closing them.
 These hooks feed `/divergence` and `/recommendations` so dashboards, e-paper scenes, or Home Assistant automations can alert or act.
 - **Future automation:** The HA site can subscribe (REST/MQTT) and decide whether to act automatically (e.g., run a script to close blinds) or simply surface the suggestion.
 Because snapshots carry context, the model can learn preferences over time (morning heat setpoints, network health patterns, etc.).